-By August, I would be standing in the cool turquoise waves of Kaputaş Beach for myself, one of several awe-inspiring experiences I would have while road-tripping along Turkey’s Lycian Coast.
+By August, I would be standing in the cool turquoise waves of Kaputaş Beach for myself, one of several awe-inspiring experiences I would have while road-tripping on Turkey’s Lycian Coast.
 Named for the ancient civilization that once ruled the region between Dalyan and Antalya, the Lycian Coast is the rugged riviera of modern-day Turkey—a sublimely beautiful shoreline that has largely escaped the scourge of overdevelopment.
-It’s a landscape of pine-covered mountains and pristine shallow coves; quaint fishing villages and quiet country roads.
-And there’s no better place to spend the weekend than the sloping seaside village of Kaş, a beautiful and charming harbor built on the remains of ancient Antiphellos.
+And there’s no better place to spend the weekend than the sloping seaside village of Kaş, a charming harbor built on the remains of ancient Antiphellos.

 So hop in the car and don’t forget your swimsuit.
 We’re hitting the Turquoise Coast for the next three days.